Skip to content

 Nevertheless, prosecutors charged Hanway with being the mastermind because they could not believe that Black men had been organizing to rescue other Black people from “slave catchers,” Colón said.

-The trial took place at Independence Hall with U.S. congressman Thaddeus Stevens, a Lancaster County lawyer and abolitionist, as Hanway’s chief defense lawyer.
+The trial took place at Independence Hall with U.S. Rep. Thaddeus Stevens, a Lancaster County lawyer and abolitionist, as Hanway’s chief defense lawyer.
 A jury found Hanway not guilty, and the government dropped all charges against the others.
 Eliza Parker, her sister Hannah, and their children later joined their husbands in Canada.

-The Christiana Resistance occurred 10 years before the Civil War and eight years before abolitionist John Brown led an attack at Harper’s Ferry.
+The Christiana Resistance occurred 10 years before the Civil War and eight years before abolitionist John Brown led an attack at Harpers Ferry.
 Both events are seen as precursors that deepened the pro-enslavement and pro-abolitionist divisions in the country that led to the Civil War.

 Former Temple University professor Ella Forbes described the confrontation in her book: But We Have No Country: The 1851 Christiana, Pennsylvania Resistance.